smruthi-23/LJMU-Final-Thesis-Results-Sarah-Smruthi-1180951/README.md

 **2. Explore the Metrics:** Use the Excel sheets to study the detailed performance metrics for each experiment.

-**3. View Visualisations:** Refer to the images folder to understand comparative model behaviour through graphs and charts.

-**4. Run or Modify Code:** Open the code folder to examine or execute the scripts used for the experiments.
+**3. Run or Modify Code:** Open the code folder to examine or execute the scripts used for the experiments.

 ### **Disclaimer**